jeetsukumaran/fuzzysnake/README.rst

 FuzzySnake
 ==========

-A fuzzy-finder for the terminal.
-A single-file pure-Python (2.7 and 3.4) file-only version of `quickfind <https://github.com/Refefer/quickfind>`_ .
-List, filter, and open files for editing from your shell, using dynamic fuzzy-matching like CtrlP for Vim.
+List, filter, and open files for editing from your shell, using dynamic fuzzy-matching of patterns as you type them in.
 A "fuzzy" match is one in which all the characters of the expression are found in the string in the same order as they occur in the expression, but not necessarily consecutively.
-The single-file pure-Python design constraint ensures extreme deployment ease and portability: simply copy the application ("`bin/fs`") to anywhere on your system PATH and you are good to go!
+If you want more control over the matching, you can use full-fledged regular expressions instead of fuzzy-matching.
+The single-file pure-Python design constraint ensures extreme deployment ease and portability: either use 'pip' to install this program or simply copy the application ("`bin/fs`") to anywhere on your system PATH and you are good to go!

+This is single-file pure-Python (2.7 and 3.4) file-only modification and extension of `quickfind <https://github.com/Refefer/quickfind>`_ (see below).

 Installation
 ------------